eBay/tsv-utils/docs/ToolReference.md

 * Exponential notion: As part of float formatting, `--f|format-floats` re-formats columns where exponential notation is found so all the values in the column are displayed using exponential notation and the same precision.

 * Preamble: A number of initial lines can be designated as a preamble and output unchanged.
 The preamble is before the header, if a header is present.
+Preamble lines can be auto-detected via the heuristic that they lack field delimiters.
+This works well when the field delimiter is a TAB.

 * Fonts: Fixed-width fonts are assumed.
 CJK characters are assumed to be double width.
 This is not always correct, but works well in most cases.